Peninsula Natural Health

 What conditions do naturopathic doctors treat?

 At Peninsula Natural Health Center, our naturopaths are licensed as primary care physicians.
-Though Dr. Anna Colombini focuses on women’s health and allergies and Dr. Steven Davis focuses on physical medicine, they commonly help patients with all medical conditions.
 The most common ailments they treat include digestive issues, allergies, adrenal fatigue, mood disorders, chronic pain, heart disease, diabetes, hormonal imbalances, respiratory conditions, fertility problems, menopause, musculoskeletal conditions, autoimmune diseases, obesity, fibromyalgia, and chronic fatigue syndrome.

 Do naturopathic doctors take insurance?